 HubSpot CRM includes over 150 report templates as standard with every plan.
 These range from sales-focused CRM metrics (such as deals created and monthly revenue) to marketing-centric data (like website traffic and interactions by social network).
 Upgrading to either Sales Hub Professional or Enterprise will unlock access to custom reports and advanced analytics, as well as increase the total number of CRM dashboards users can create.

-Pipedrive refers to its reporting as Insights.
-It only comes with roughly a dozen default report types that are largely concentrated on deal performance, activities, and emails.
+Pipedrive refers to its reporting as Insights and only comes with roughly a dozen default report types that are largely concentrated on deal performance, activities, and emails.
 However, unlike HubSpot CRM, Pipedrive’s higher-tier plans come with unlimited visual dashboards that can support up to 25 CRM reports each, as well as the ability to generate custom Insights.
 You can also apply custom filters to any Insights, so you can share revenue-driving data with your team.

 Winner: HubSpot CRM has more to offer when it comes to workflow automation — namely the amount of rules allowed and the types of tasks available in its paid plans.

 HubSpot CRM includes automation with every paid Sales Hub plan.
-Users can set up as many as 1,000 workflow rules for email campaigns, lead routing, contact data enrollment, internal team notifications, and many other tasks.
+Users can set up as many as 1,000 workflow rules for sales activities such as deal creation, lead routing, and marketing processes like email campaigns and tracking marketing events.
 Workflows can be created in HubSpot CRM from scratch using its visual point-and-click interface; however, there are workflow templates available to make automating sales and marketing processes even easier.